-However, in some cases, the ``ground truth'' may be tainted by past discrimination, and consulting it will help perpetuate the discrimination.
+However, disagreement exists over which of these tests is the most appropriate, with some favoring calibration~\cite{compasrebuttal} and some favoring equalized odds~\cite{angwin2016propublica, hardt2016equality}.
+It has been argued that adopting the calibration or equalized odds test corresponds to adopting the perspective of either the person using the classification or the person being classified, respectively~\cite{angwin2016propublica,narayanan2018translation}.
+We provide a different lens on this disagreement and study the conditions under which each test allows the amplification of pre-existing disparities.

-In this work, we handle the issue of biased ground truth by adopting the framework of Friedler et al.~\citeyearpar{friedler2016impossibility}, who make a distinction between the observed ground truth and the \emph{construct}, which is the attribute that is truly relevant for prediction.
-Because the construct is usually unmeasurable, Friedler et al.\ introduce and analyze two assumptions, or \emph{worldviews}, about the construct: Under the We're All Equal (WAE) worldview, there is no association between the construct and the protected attribute, and under the WYSIWYG worldview, the observations accurately reflect the construct.
+In some cases, the ``ground truth'' may be tainted by past discrimination, and consulting it will help perpetuate the discrimination.
+In this work, we handle this issue by adopting the framework of Friedler et al.~\citeyearpar{friedler2016impossibility}, who make a distinction between the observed ground truth and the \emph{construct}, which is the attribute that is truly relevant for prediction.
+For example, in the context of bail decisions, the construct could be whether a defendant commits a crime while out on bail, and the observed ground truth could be whether the defendant is rearrested for a crime.
+Because the construct is usually unobservable, Friedler et al.\ introduce and analyze two assumptions, or \emph{worldviews}, about the construct: Under the We're All Equal (WAE) worldview, there is no association between the construct and the protected attribute, and under the WYSIWYG worldview, the observations accurately reflect the construct.